CelineKaslin/CV/README.md

 I also picked up JavaScript in a week and developed a better capacity in approaching, decomposing and solving problems.

 I am able to rally and use all the resources needed to learn faster, which include : research on google, watching tutorial on you tube, read appropriates books, ask to developers I know some help when I am really stuck.
 I have always been able to learn on my own in my life.
-I have learned guitar like that when I was teenager (that I sadly forgot because of a lack of practise).

 When I joined my previous role, I have to familiarise with the software we were working with which is Sales force.
 My manager assure me that I caught really quickly how it was working and how to use it.
-He explained to me that they changed software 3 months ago and that some persons in the team where still struggling in how to use it and that he was impressed by my aptitude to learn how to use it (as all the process of the role) really quickly.
+They changed software 3 months ago and and some persons in the team where still struggling in how to use it.

 **Team worker - Communication focus**

-I have always worked in a team and I have been the mediator between different teams.
+I have always worked in a team and I have often been the mediator.

-For example, when I was nurse and that we had an issue with some lack of material to work, I was the one going to the hierarchy to speak about what we were missing and to explain why we needed those specifics things.
-I was then going back to the team to let them know what was the point of view of our superior about it and which solution they will give.<br/>
+For example, when I was nurse and that we had an issue , I was the one going to the hierarchy to speak about it.
+I was then going back to the team to let them know what went out from the discussion.<br/>
-It was the same if it has a conflict between 2 different teams working on different hours or, a recurrent issue with a patient.
-I was always trying to establish the communication between everyone and to clarify all the point of view, to be able to reach a point where everyone get the point of the other to get to an agreement and to fix the problem.<br/>
-I always communicate with my colleague as well, about sharing the best practise, comparing what we were doing and trying to figure out what was the best.
+I always liked to communicate with my colleagues and share about the best practises.

-I have liked to be the mediator between different team.<br/>
-When working as a nurse, my main focus was to listen, understand, and bring solutions to people which allowed me to develop solid communication skills.
+When working as a nurse, my main focus was to listen, understand, and bring solutions to people, which allowed me to develop solid communication skills.

+I used those skills during all my team project at makers academy.<br/>
+At the end of each project the team members were always grateful to me for having focus and push the team so much onto communication, using the Agile processes.

 **Organisation**

 I have always been organised in my personal and work life.
 I like to prepare a list of tasks at the beginning of each morning to structure my working day.<br/>
-Also when I have to approach a new software to built, I am organised in my process to decompose the user request.<br/>
+Also when I have to approach a new software to build, I am organised in my process to decompose the user request.<br/>
-I am writing a user story if non is given, extracting the main point, and diagraming how I will build the project, which allows me to elaborate a Minimum Viable Project to follow.
+I am writing a user story if none is given, extracting the main points, and diagraming how I will build the project.<br/>
+This allows me to elaborate a Minimum Viable Project to follow.

 In my previous position as an international booking consultant, I was helping students to find an accommodation for their year of study.
-I have started in this role in July 2017 , so summer, which is the peak season.
-It means that we had to deal with a huge amount of phone call and request, and had at the same time to be able to contact the properties to satisfy the request of the students and make them book.<br/>
+I have started in this role during the summer 2017 , which is the peak season.
+It means that we had to deal with a huge amount of phone call and request.<br/>
-This part of the year is the busiest one and you need to be well organised if you want to be able to treat and get in touch with all the students assigned to you every day(around 120 per day).
+This part of the year is the busiest one and requested to be well organised to be able to treat and get in touch with all the students assigned to you every day(around 120 per day).

-My contract in the company was non permanent, and I was supposed to work just for the peak season, but at the end of my contract, one of the reason why they kept me as permanent was that I am very organised.<br/>
+My contract in the company was non permanent, and I was supposed to work just for the peak season, but at the end of my contract, one of the reason why they kept me as permanent was because I am very organised.<br/>
-They pointed that I managed to start and handle it in the hardest period of the year, noticing that I was faster than other to work because of good my work organisation.
+They pointed that I managed to start and handle the hardest period of the year, noticing that I was faster than other to work because of good my work organisation.

 ## Education ##

-**Makers Academy (2018-2019 - London,UK)**
+**Makers Academy (29th of October 2018 - 1st of March 2019 - London,UK)**

 An intense 16 weeks software development bootcamp.
 Focusing on :

 - OOP, TDD, MVC, DDD
-- Ruby, Rails, Javascript
+- Ruby, Rails, Sinatra, Javascript
 - Agile/XP
 - Rspec, Jasmine, Capybara